dowjones/di/README.md

 apply.

-The only difference is that if the `$inject`ed module is a "class" (function), a new instance of that class will be created and provided as an argument of the constructor of the class that `$inject`ed it.
+The only difference is that if the `$inject`ed module is a "class" (function) which has an `$inject` property that is an array, a new instance of that class will be created and provided as an argument of the constructor of the class that `$inject`ed it.
 This happens recursively.
 Thus, if the injected class had an `$inject` of its own, that would be resolved first.